PTSD & Alcohol Abuse in US VeteransPublished on July 21st, 2016

 WHY THE LINK?

 The desired effects of alcohol may help cope with PTSD symptoms.
 Because alcohol makes one much less aware, triggers of PTSD may be relinquished.
-According to the Dept. of Veterans Affairs, 75% of those who have survived a violent traumatic episode report alcohol abuse problems.
-Because militant situations are a leading cause of PTSD, this suffices to say that a military member with PTSD has all-too-good of a chance of abusing alcohol.
 Aside from the numbing effects of alcohol, a traumatic event is known to spike endorphin levels as a natural defense.
 In turn, this creates a feeling of withdrawal after the shock of the event wears off.
 Many turn to alcohol to satisfy this withdrawal.

-Alcohol exacerbates PTSD, however, making its symptoms even worse.
+Alcohol exacerbates PTSD, however, it also makes its symptoms even worse.
 Alcohol is a depressant, and it causes feelings of anger, irritability, and defensiveness.
 These factors significantly tie in with PTSD symptoms of lashing out and/or reacting adversely to a trigger.
 The emotional distress, pain, anxiety, and depression associated with PTSD are flared by alcohol abuse, which can make one exhibit the same qualities.

 PTSD & ALCOHOL ABUSE RESOURCES